raymondworkshop/raymondworkshop.github.io/_posts/learning/2017-11-16-about-thinking-skills.md

     - our deeds match our words -> hypocrite

 * are you "like me" or not?
-    - trust shoese who are "in" our group
+    - trust those who are "in" our group
     - introduce a common enemy

 * **asking for advice**